Best of luck to the lads that are returning to their

 Robert Emmetts: Founded in 1948

-When Robert Emmett’s hurling club was formed on the 20th March 1948 at the old Bow Palais it took less than six months for our founding members to initiate a football club, completing our unit within the post-war London G.A.A.
-The inaugural AGM of the Robert Emmett’s Hurling and Football Club on 13th February 1949 saw the election of Stephen Fitzgerald as our first football captain.
+When Robert Emmett’s hurling club was formed on the 20th March 1948 at the old Bow Palais it took less than six months for their founding members to initiate a football club, completing their unit within the post-war London G.A.A.
+The inaugural AGM of the Robert Emmett’s Hurling and Football Club on 13th February 1949 saw the election of Stephen Fitzgerald as their first football captain.

 The 1950s proved to be a decade of consolidation rather than immediate fruition.
-The scarcity of fixtures in the grade we were in largely contributed to our paucity of success on the field of play.
-Indeed, some of these years saw us take the field only three or four times annually, such was the dearth of competition in London football at the time.
-However, foundations were laid that have seen us through to today, thanks to the contributions of - amongst others - stalwarts like Mike Folan (R.I.P.), Vince McCaffrey, Jim McStay, Jimmy Murphy, Phil Mulholland and Tim Conroy.
+The scarcity of fixtures in the grade they were in largely contributed to their paucity of success on the field of play.
+Indeed, some of these years saw them take the field only three or four times annually, such was the dearth of competition in London football at the time.
+However, foundations were laid that have seen them through to today, thanks to the contributions of - amongst others - stalwarts like Mike Folan (R.I.P.), Vince McCaffrey, Jim McStay, Jimmy Murphy, Phil Mulholland and Tim Conroy.

 Emmett’s in the Sixties

 The team has always had a lot of loyal fans, supporters, and partners and a lot of sport related portals like f-prognozi.com and it's bet 365 review has partnered and helped in different areas.